redneckz-data-science-lab/DataScienceCapstone/pitch.md

 Data was cleaned from punctation, numbers, stop wrods, profanity words, swear words, URLs, emails, accounts.
 Because such stuff does not make sense in context of word prediction.

-Algorithm is based on n-gram frequency dictionary.
-According to exploratory analysis dictionary has been cleaned from rare n-grams to reduce memory usage and increase performance.
+Algorithm is based on **n-gram frequency dictionary**.
+According to the exploratory analysis dictionary has been cleaned from rare n-grams to reduce memory usage and increase performance.

 Predictive Model / Algorithm
 ========================================================